Tinkerforge/doc/source/Hardware/Tools/DC_Jack_Adapter.rst

 Description
 -----------

-This device is an adapter between a 5mm DC-Jack and power plugs.
+The DC Jack Adapter is an adapter between a 5mm DC-Jack and a 2 pole black connector.
+It can be used to power :ref:`Bricks <product_overview_bricks>` and
-It is intended to be used when you like to power our devices by an external power-supply with 5mm DC-Jacks.
+Stacks via external power supplies with 5mm DC Jacks.

 Technical Specifications
 ------------------------